Marriage: Judaism

-Since a wife was regarded as property, her husband was originally free to divorce her for any reason, at any time.
+Because a wife was regarded as property, her husband was originally free to divorce her for any reason, at any time.
+However, Talmudic sources complicate this matter significantly, with Beit Shammai stating that a man may divorce his wife only if she has committed a sexual transgression (such as adultery).
 Divorcing a woman against her will was also banned by Gershom ben Judah for Ashkenazi Jews.
-A divorced couple were permitted to get back together, unless the wife had married someone else after her divorce.
+A divorced couple were permitted to remarry, unless the wife had married someone else after her divorce.